apache/httpd-site/content/docs-project/contribute.md

 list](mailto:docs-subscribe@httpd.apache.org) and tell us something that could be improved.

-- Join #httpd on irc.freenode.net and tell us there.
+- Join #httpd on irc.libera.chat and tell us there.

 - Submit a ticket to the [bug database](../bug_report.html).